 The Lake Mary Campground is in a great location, just past the main street in Mammoth Lakes.
 Not only can you experience several lakes in the Mammoth Lakes basin, but you can even visit an abandoned miners camp before taking the time to hike to Heart Lake.

-Need more best RV camping in Mammoth Lakes?
+Want Mammoth Lake Camping Alternatives?
 Try Reds Meadow Area & Inyo National Forest Camping

 The Eastern Sierra Nevada Mountains provide a great place to explore the great outdoors.
 If you drive past Mammoth Mountain’s Main Lodge area, down on the valley floor, you can access some of the most sought places to check out.
 These include Devils Postpile National Monument, Rainbow Falls, and Red’s Meadow, where you can access horseback riding.

-There are several campgrounds on the valley floor, including Agnew Meadows, Upper Soda Springs, Minaret Falls Campground, Pumice Flats, and Reds Meadow Campground.
+Several campgrounds are on the valley floor, including Agnew Meadows, Upper Soda Springs, Minaret Falls Campground, Pumice Flats, and Reds Meadow Campground.

 Reds Meadow is set on, as you may have guessed, a gorgeous and big meadow.
 There are even rustic cabins to rent at the end of the drivable road, near the Red’s Meadow general store.